The initiative has two main aims:

 The GYA works with the below collaborating organizations to identify promising Ph.D. scholars in any research-based discipline, including the sciences, medicine, engineering, social sciences, and the arts and humanities, who are approximately 30-43 years old and are currently residing in a foreign country because of safety issues in their home country, or asylum/refugee status.

 The World Academy of Sciences (TWAS), the E.U.
 Joint Research Centre (JRC), the Alexander von Humboldt Foundation’s Philipp Schwartz Initiative, the IIE Scholar Rescue Fund, the Council for At-Risk Academics (cara), and Scholars at Risk.

-As of December 2018, 24 mentor-mentee pairs have been matched.
-The group is currently organising two training workshops for 2019: the first in collaboration with the EU Joint Research Centre, and the second at Wolfson College, Oxford, UK.
+Two training workshops are planned for 2019: the first in collaboration with the EU Joint Research Centre, and the second at Wolfson College, Oxford, UK.

 Looking forward, the At-Risk Scholars Initiative aims to expand partnerships with organisations that work with at-risk scholars in the Global South.

 In the Media